Demographics of Nauru: Ethnic groups

-Nauru, as of 2021, is mainly inhabited by Nauruans (92.1%), while the main minority groups include I-Kirabiti (2.4%) Fijians (2.2%), and Australians (1.2%).
+Nauru, as of 2021, is mainly inhabited by Nauruans (92.1%), while the main minority groups include I-Kiribati (2.4%) Fijians (2.2%), and Australians (1.2%).
 This shows a major change from the previous major census of 2002, when Nauruans represented 75% of the population.
-According to the Constitution Nauru does not exclude any ethnic group to become a citizen.
+According to the Constitution, Nauru does not exclude any ethnic group to become a citizen.
+The recent sizable immigration event of Chinese people happened in 1993.